 Based on the latest figures, Hormozgan Province has 712140 inhabitants.
 From this population 160746 people live in a 10 km distance from the shore .
 This number consists around 20 percent of the rural population of the whole province.
-This figures demonstrate the importance of the sea on the lives of native people.
-Around 95000 people live in 5 km distance and 66000 people live between 5 to 10 km distance from the sea.
+This demonstrate the importance of the sea on the lives of the native people.
+Around 95000 people live in a 5 km distance and 66000 people live between a 5 to 10 km distance from the sea.

 A large number of industries and infrastructures are located in Hormozgan Province.
 Shahid Rajaee Port, Bandar Abbas refinery, Bandar Abbas power plant, Ship building industry, and a number of dams can be mentioned as a few.
 Proximity to the strategic point of Hormuz strait which connects the Persian Gulf to the Oman Sea has increased the importance of Hormozgan Province to a large extent.

 Bushehr Province is a relatively long and narrow land that is located in the south of Iran, neighboring the warm waters of the Persian Gulf.
 The length of the coastline of Bushehr Province is 934 km.
 The coastlines of Bushehr Province along the Persian Gulf starts from Shahabdolla in Deylam area down to the Nayband gulf which is an environmentally protected area.
 Some of the main cities of Bushehr Province are Genaveh, Kangan, Khormouj, Borazjan, Dayyer, Deylam, Ahram, Bandar Reeg, Assaluyeh, and Jam.

 Bushehr Province is enclosed by Khuzestan Province in the North, by Hormozgan Province from the South, and by Fars Province from the East and North-East.
 The West and South of this province is connected to the Persian Gulf.